Arrange your appointment at DKZ online.

 We take your care and queries seriously.
 Speak to us.

-How long will I be at the clinic?
+How long will I be in the clinic?

-You will be at the clinic for around 2 to 2 1/2 hours.
-After the procedure, the area will be covered with a dressing for around 2-3 days and the sutures will usually be removed after 1 week.
-As required, and to achieve satisfactory results, at the DKZ we may also use laser treatments on postoperative scars.
+Stay in the clinic lasts around 2 to 2 1/2 hours.
+After the operation, the area is covered with a bandage for approx. 2-3 days and the stitches are usually removed after 1 week.

 When can the best and most aesthetically pleasing results be achieved?